 As visitors to the Linfield campus have discovered, there are a wide variety of meeting facilities from which to choose.
 A building-by-building description of what Linfield has to offer your conference group follows:

 T.J.
 Day Hall-- T.J.
 Day Hall, formerly Northup Hall, the former Linfield Library, designed by famed architect Pietro Belluschi, was built in 1936 at a cost of $65,250.
 Once the intellectual heart of the college, T.J.
-Day Hall is getting a complete makeover.
-Even as the renovation takes shape, much of the original structure remains, including the reading rooms, fireplaces and windows.
-Four departments – business, english, economics and philosophy – will soon call the building home, along with the Writing Center.
-The new Center for the Northwest will offer students opportunities to research topics of interest around the Northwest, intern in a non-profit agency, or perform community service, locally and abroad.
-T.J.
-Day Hall will be dedicated in the fall of 2011, and a piece of Linfield’s history, restored, will again take its place as a center of academic life.
+Day Hall underwent a complete renovation in 2011 and has again taken its place as a center of academic life.
+Four departments – business, english, economics and philosophy – call the building home, along with the Writing Center.
+The Linfield Center for the Northwest offers students opportunities to research topics of interest around the Northwest, intern in a non-profit agency, or perform community service, locally and abroad.

 Melrose Hall-- Dedicated in 1929, this building serves a variety of purposes.
 Central to the college, the building houses most of the administrative offices for the campus, but it also contains several meeting spaces.
 The largest facility for group usage in Melrose Hall is also the largest space on campus.
 Melrose Auditorium has a current seating capacity of 420 people on its two levels, and is an acoustical delight.
 On the main level are comfortably padded chairs, while the upper level contains older wooden theatre style seats.
 As a centerpiece of the auditorium, the Casavant organ that was installed in the late 1960's serves as a backdrop for the stage.
 Located in the lower level of Melrose is Jonasson Hall as well as 2 other conference rooms.
 This room provides a warm atmosphere for smaller group meetings, with seating not to exceed 120 people.
 On the second floor of Melrose, conference attendees will find six classrooms of varying sizes, with capacities ranging from 15 to 50 people.
 Attached televisions in the classroom make this building very popular among conference planners.